FOREX-Dollar gains across the board as Powell sticks to script

 World FX rateshttps://tmsnrt.rs/2RBWI5E

-(Reporting by Ritvik Carvalho and Joice Alves in London; additional reporting by Kevin Buckland and Sagarika in Tokyo and Sagarika Jaisinghani in Bengaluru; editing by Larry King)
+(Reporting by Joice Alves and Ritvik Carvalho in London; additional reporting by Kevin Buckland and Sagarika in Tokyo and Sagarika Jaisinghani in Bengaluru; editing by Larry King, Kirsten Donovan)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.